mrb/mrb.github.com/_posts/2014-12-11-you-are-learning-haskell-right-now.markdown

 ---
 layout: post
-title: "You Are Learning Haskell Right Now (Or Any Language You Want Really)"
+title: "You Are Learning Haskell Right Now (Or Anything You Want Really)"
 published: true
 other: true
 ---
 #
 #
-### You Are Learning Haskell Right Now (Or Any Language You Want Really)
+### You Are Learning Haskell Right Now (Or Anything You Want Really)

 It wasn't that long ago (about 6 months or so) that I wrote in the description for a talk I was giving in New York City that I "still can't write Haskell."
 I wasn't joking at the time, or being coy - I couldn't put even a simple program together.
 Since then, I've turned a bit of a corner and have made modest progress working on an "Intermediate" level Haskell program involving nasty State Monad bits, Networking, and a lot of brow scratching and internal trauma and anxiety.